enriclluelles/route_translator/UPGRADING.md

 # Upgrading Guide

 See the [CHANGELOG.md](./CHANGELOG.md) for detailed information about what has changed between versions.

 This guide is useful to figure out what you need to do between breaking changes.

+## 15.0.0 to 16.0.0

+### Respect `RouteTranslator.available_locales` for uniformity and clarity

+Route Translator now consistently respects the `RouteTranslator.available_locales` setting.
+This change ensures that only the specified locales are used throughout the library, providing greater uniformity and clarity in locale handling.

+Additionally:
+- Both `config.available_locales` and `config.host_locales` are now validated
+  against `I18n.available_locales`, so any invalid values are ignored.
+- `available_locales` is now determined once during configuration, rather than being recalculated each time.
+This means changes to `I18n.available_locales` after initialization will not affect Route Translator's behavior until the next configuration.

 ## 14.0.0 to 15.0.0